Mongarlowe River picnic area

 - Remember to take your binoculars if you want to bird watch

-If you’re looking for a quiet place to picnic amid nature, you’ll love Mongarlowe River picnic area.
-Nestled under the shade of eucalypt forest, this sheltered picnic site is an ideal place to begin exploring Monga's rich habitats.
+If you’re looking for a quiet place to get back to nature, you’ll love Mongarlowe River picnic area.
+Nestled under the shade of eucalypt forest in the heart of the park, this sheltered area is an ideal place to begin exploring Monga's rich habitats.

 Subscribe to our Naturescapes e-newsletter which is packed with the latest information, experiences and events in NSW national parks.
 Your next park adventure starts here.